nhjschulz/flashcontainer/README.md

-# ParGen - A tool for generating flashable parameter Container
+# ParGen - A tool for Flashable Parameter Container Creation

-ParGen is a embedded developmen tool for generation of parameters values that can bestored in flash memory and maintained independent from the application.
+ParGen is an embedded development tool for generation of parameters values that can be stored in flash memory and maintained independent from the application.
+It allows to alter/update parameter values without recompilations.

 ## Concept and Planned Features